clarenceb/GenAITicketing/README.md

 Post-deployment: You may need to update the Logic Apps connection for Azure DevOps as it's linked to a personal account (Managed Identity and PAT tokens are not supported).

-Retrieve the Workflow URL and then make a rest call to the endpoint:
+Retrieve the Workflow URL and then make a rest call to the endpoint using one of the e-mail samples from the `samples/` folder:

 ```pwsh
 curl -X POST -H "Content-Type: application/json" -d @samples\email-001.json "<workflow-url>" | jq .